dulalsaurab/dulalsaurab.github.io/_posts/2025-04-04-a-dark-corner.md

 I decided to shut down.
 Try to sleep.
 I hoped, prayed that when I woke up, I wouldn’t be here.

-I tried.
-For hours, maybe.
+I tried to sleep for hours.

 But I couldn’t sleep.